Lavender Scare: Association of communism with "subversives"

 While the Mattachine Society was founded by Harry Hay, a former member of the Communist Party USA, Hay resigned from the society when the membership condemned his politics as a threat to the organization he had founded.

+An example of this connection of homosexuality and communism to subversion being used by McCarthy is with Dorothy Kenyon.
+Where Miss Kenyon was accused of having communist sympathies.
+The main evidence McCarthy presented being that a "security risk" homosexual federal worker had lost his job and then got reinstated under pressure by an official associated with Kenyon.
+Relating the idea of homosexual protection to communist sympathies.

 Subcommittee on Investigations

 The Subcommittee on Investigations was a subcommittee of the Committee on Expenditures in Executive Departments.
-This subcommittee chaired by Democratic Senator Clyde R. Hoey from 1949 to 1952 investigated "the employment of homosexuals in the Federal workforce."
+This subcommittee chaired by Democratic senator Clyde R. Hoey from 1949 to 1952 investigated "the employment of homosexuals in the Federal workforce."
 A related report, known as the Hoey Report, stated that all of the government's intelligence agencies "are in complete agreement that sex perverts in Government constitute security risks."
 The congressional Wherry-Hill and Hoey Committee investigation hearings were held between March and May, and July and September 1950 respectively.
-Republican Senator Kenneth Wherry and Democratic Senator Lester Hill formed a subcommittee to make preliminary investigations into the "Infiltration of Subversives and Moral Perverts into the Executive Branch of the United States Government."
+Republican senator Kenneth Wherry and Democratic senator Lester Hill formed a subcommittee to make preliminary investigations into the "Infiltration of Subversives and Moral Perverts into the Executive Branch of the United States Government."
 No records of the Wherry-Hill investigation survive beyond press coverage and two published reports.
 One such report contained the statements of the head of the DC Metropolitan Police Department vice squad, Lieutenant Roy Blick, who testified that 5,000 homosexuals lived in Washington, D.C., and that around 3,700 were federal employees.
 Lt.
 Blick's comments, which were speculative at best, further fueled the media storm surrounding the gays-in-government controversy; the Wherry-Hill preliminary investigation convinced the Senate to launch a full-scale congressional exploration.

 The recommended investigation was assigned to the Committee on Expenditures in Executive Departments, led by Senator Clyde Hoey, and the full Senate unanimously authorized the investigation into sexual perversion in the federal workforce; with outrage mounting to astronomical heights, no Senator dared speak out against it lest they risk their political career.
 Investigating the "Employment of Homosexuals and Other Sex Perverts in Government," the subcommittee came to be known as the Hoey Committee and while the White House under President Truman was heavily involved in managing its methodology and processes, the driving force behind the congressional investigation of homosexuals was its chief counsel, former FBI agent Francis Flanagan.
 The Hoey Committee consulted with and heard testimony from law enforcement, judicial authorities, military and governmental security officers, and medical experts.
 Rather than uncovering any evidence of any federal employee being blackmailed into revealing state secrets on account of their homosexuality, the investigation uncovered considerable differences of opinion, even within the government, over federal policy of homosexual exclusion and over whether foreign government agents had ever attempted to blackmail homosexuals.